-The recommendation to evaluate sector allocations came from the Snapper Grouper Advisory Panel due to concern that the recreational allocation for wreckfish is too high.
-A lower allocation may be more appropriate, especially considering the low encounter rate in the Marine Recreational Information Program (MRIP) survey.
+The recommendation to evaluate sector allocations (currently 95% commercial and 5% recreational) came from the Snapper Grouper Advisory Panel due to concern that the recreational allocation for wreckfish is too high.
+A lower allocation may be more appropriate, especially considering the low wreckfish encounter rate in the Marine Recreational Information Program (MRIP) survey.
 Additionally, the allocation was intended to allow some retention in the case of bycatch due to wreckfish having high release mortality and not to encourage targeting of wreckfish recreationally.